flang-compiler/f18-llvm-project/flang/docs/FIRArrayOperations.md

 One of the main purpose of the array operations present in FIR is to be able to perform the dependence analysis and elide copies where possible with a MLIR pass.
 This pass is called the `array-value-copy` pass.
 The analysis detects if there are any conflicts.
-A conflicts is when on  of th following cases occurs:
+A conflicts is when one of the following cases occurs:

 1. There is an `array_update`/`array_amend` to an array value/reference, a_j,